lawrennd/qig-code/docs/source/theory/symbolic_computation.rst

    \rho_1 = \begin{pmatrix} a & b & 0 \\ b & c & 0 \\ 0 & 0 & d \end{pmatrix}

-This is a **2×2 block plus 1×1 block** structure.
+This is a 2×2 block plus 1×1 block structure.

 Lie-Algebraic Origin
 ^^^^^^^^^^^^^^^^^^^^

-This structure is NOT accidental—it comes from SU(3)'s canonical subgroup
+This structure comes from SU(3)'s canonical subgroup decomposition.
-decomposition:

 .. math::